EvannZhongg/NebulaGraphQAChain/README.md

 ## License
 This project is licensed under the MIT License.

-Additionally, this project makes use of [LangChain](https://github.com/hwchase17/langchain), which is licensed under the MIT License.
+Additionally, this project makes use of [LangChain](https://github.com/hwchase17/langchain) and [NebulaGraphQAChain](http://doc.cnlangchain.com/modules/chains/examples/graph_nebula_qa.html), which is licensed under the MIT License.